 We've been independently researching and testing products for over 120 years.
 If you buy through our links, we may earn a commission.
 Learn more about our review process.

-As part of the parenting trend toward all things Montessori (like Montessori toys for 1-year-olds and Montessori-inspired baby toy subscription boxes), parents are investing in learning towers.
-These structures are sturdy step stools with guardrails designed to boost toddlers and preschoolers high enough that they can watch parents work in the kitchen and even participate in safe "assisting."
+With the trend toward all things Montessori (like Montessori toys for 1-year-olds), parents are investing in learning towers.
+These structures are sturdy step stools with guardrails designed to boost toddlers and preschoolers high enough that they can watch parents work in the kitchen and participate in safe "assisting."

-"My boys, ages 2 and 4, love to help me stir, add ingredients and taste-test," said a mom who told us she owns two towers, one for each kid.
-Another said, "Our 23-month-old stands on one and we give her things for pretend-cooking, like a sweet potato and some chopsticks."
 A kid stays busy and close, and maybe picks up new skills and vocabulary.

+"My boys, ages 2 and 4, love to help me stir, add ingredients, and taste-test," said a mom who owns two towers, one for each kid.
+Another said, "Our 23-month-old stands on one and we give her things for pretend-cooking."

 1